AdaCore/ada-spark-rfcs/considered/rfc-spark-relaxed-init.rst

 Rules:

-* Wen assigning an expression which has relaxed initialization into an object which does not have it, a check is emitted (by proof) to make sure that this object is fully initialized (this also includes parameters before and after call statements).
+* When assigning an expression which has relaxed initialization into an object which does not have it, a check is emitted (by proof) to make sure that this object is fully initialized (this also includes parameters before and after call statements).